 In Figure 10 we report responses to an expansive monetary policy under estimated parameters.
-They differ in the parameterization of the persistency which explains again to what extent IRFs bend.
 The drop of interest rates cause a hump-shaped consumption pattern for Ricardian agents, while for non-Ricardians responses are monotonic.
-Overall aggregate consumption and GDP expands as it would be expected in any RBC model with these characteristics.
-Non-Ricardian consumption expands due to increases in taxes and wages that are distributed through transfers which turn out to be lower under the Chilean fiscal rule.
-Of course, the drop in interest rates would turn less attractive to invest in home assets and so we would expect a depreciation of the currency.
+Overall aggregate consumption and GDP expand as it would be expected in any New Keynesian model like ours.
+Non-Ricardian consumption expands due to increases in wages and tax revenues (that are distributed through transfers, which turn out to be mitigated by the Chilean fiscal rule).
+Of course, the drop in interest rates makes it less attractive to invest in domestic fixed income assets in comparison with foreign assets, leading to a depreciation of the domestic currency.